AdobeDocs/app-builder/guides/architecture_overview.md

 The [Token-Vending Machine](https://github.com/adobe/aio-tvm) is exposed as an out-of-the-box API deployed to [Runtime](https://github.com/AdobeDocs/adobeio-runtime).

-It enables developers to perform the following actions on behalf of their Adobe Custom Application credentials:
+It enables developers to perform the following actions on behalf of their Project Firefly application credentials:

-- Deploy the web assets of their Adobe Custom Application to the out-of-the-box CDN.
+- Deploy the web assets of their Firefly application to the out-of-the-box CDN.
 - Use the out-of-the-box cloud storage through the [Files SDK](https://github.com/adobe/aio-lib-files).
 - Use the out-of-the-box key-value store through the [State SDK](https://github.com/adobe/aio-lib-state).